WHO team in Wuhan visits disease control centers

 Following the visit to the provincial center, team member Peter Daszak told reporters it had been a “really good meeting, really important.”
 No other details were given.

 The evidence the team assembles will add to what is expected to be a years-long quest for answers.
-Pinning down an outbreak’s animal sources requires massive amounts of research including taking animal samples, genetic analysis and epidemiological studies.
+Pinning down an outbreak’s animal sources requires massive amounts of research, including taking animal samples, genetic analysis and epidemiological studies.

+In Geneva, WHO officials pushed back Monday against suggestions China is being less than forthcoming about how the pandemic started.

+At a press briefing, WHO’s COVID-19 technical lead Maria Van Kerkhove said the team has plans to visit the Wuhan Institute of Virology, among other sites.

 China has largely curbed domestic transmission through strict testing and contact tracing.
 Mask wearing in public is observed almost universally and lockdowns are routinely imposed on communities and even entire cities where cases are detected.
 The latest outbreaks have been mostly in the frigid northeast, with 33 new cases reported nationally Monday in three provinces.